Wan Chai station

 Wan Chai (灣仔) is a station on the of the Hong Kong MTR rapid transit system.
-The livery colour is lime green.
+The station's livery is chartreuse.
 It serves the Wan Chai locality within the district of the same name.
 The station platforms are located underneath Hennessy Road, a major trunk road connecting the Central and Eastern districts.

 History

 The station was built under Southorn Playground.
 It opened along with the Island line on 31 May 1985.
 It was built by a Bachy Soletanche–Dragages joint venture and Japanese contractor Maeda.
 Entrance D was opened for public on 22 December 2017.
 Its passageway crosses underneath Southorn Playground and Johnston Road, then joins the underground mall in Lee Tung Street Redevelopment Project.
 It is expected to ease the overcrowding problem at entrance A3 and Johnston Road crossing.